micro/micro/cmd/update/README.md

 ## Overview

-- update.go - is a small net/http server which handles updates
+- main.go - is a small net/http server which handles updates
   * Runs on port :9000
   * Returns latest commit, release and image at `GET /update`
   * Processes webhook updates at `POST /update`